Tax & Residency · Last updated 2 June 2026

 Can I still move to Gibraltar in 2026?

 Yes, but timing matters.
-New residency applications are currently suspended following an unprecedented surge in mid-2025.
-The Gibraltar government has confirmed new criteria will be published before April 10, 2026.
+New residency applications are currently suspended while the Gibraltar government finalises updated criteria ahead of the treaty's provisional application on 15 July 2026.
 If you are a UK citizen, you will be able to apply once the new rules are announced.
 In the meantime, start preparing your finances, tax position, and accommodation research.

 What is the cheapest way to live near Gibraltar?

 Many people work in Gibraltar but live across the border in La Linea de la Concepcion, Spain.
 Rent there can be 60-70% cheaper than Gibraltar itself.
-With the new treaty physically removing the border fence and streamlining crossings, this is becoming even more practical.
+With the new treaty removing the hard border from 15 July 2026, this arrangement is becoming even more practical.
 See our full comparison.

 Do I need to sell my UK property before moving?